ironman5366/desktop-creator/README.md

 ## Usage
 `python3 desktop-creator.py https://reddit.com Reddit`

-## To specify that link should open in particular browser (optional; otherwise link will open in system default browser):
+## Specify Browser
+Optionally, you may specify which browser the link should open in.

-'python3 desktop-creator.py https://netflix.com Netflix google-chrome'
+`python3 desktop-creator.py https://netflix.com Netflix google-chrome`

 ## Credits
 Most of the credit for this project should go to https://github.com/phillipsm